 Harmonised indices of consumer prices.
-Monthly data.
-Source: Statistics Iceland.
-II Output and demand II-1 Contribution of individual components to output growth
+Monthly data Source: Statistics Iceland II-1 Contribution of individual components to output growth

 Contribution of individual components to output growth.
-Change on a year earlier.
+For 2018 the year-on-year change is between the first three quarter of 2017 and 2018.
 Annual data.
-Sources: Statistics Iceland, Central Bank of Iceland II-2 GDP and private consumption per capita
+Sources: Statistics Iceland, Central Bank of Iceland.
+II-2 GDP and private consumption per capita